opendatasoft/slate/source/includes/_dataset_attachments.md

 ## Create an attachment

-In order to create an attachment for a dataset, the corresponding file must have been previously uploaded
+This endpoint is used to upload a new attachment

 > Definition